 The ultrasound education is a longitudinal curriculum throughout all three years.
 There are designated months each year when the residents have an additional focus on emergency ultrasound.
-They attend a brief weekly lecture followed by hands on ultrasound training at the bedside with the ultrasound director.
+They attend biweekly lecture/ hands on ultrasound training at the bedside with the ultrasound director.
 There are additional scanning shifts throughout the month for further practice and education.
-The residents also attend image review sessions, which help the them see additional pathology from other scans and help them learn better image acquisition techniques.
 The residents are required to meet a minimum number of scans during their month which help them reach their annual minimum ultrasound requirement.
 Residents receive feedback on every ultrasound they perform and every image is reviewed for quality and accuracy of interpretation.
 By implementing ultrasound early in their training and continuing it throughout all three years, the residents learn to integrate the ultrasound into their daily practice of patient care in the ER.
-This helps them rapidly asses patients and rule in or out disease in an effort to improve patient care, safety, and flow through the emergency department.
+This helps them rapidly assess patients and rule in or out disease in an effort to improve patient care, safety, and flow through the emergency department.

 Emergency Ultrasound Elective